carla-simulator/carla/Docs/adv_agents.md

 # CARLA Agents

-CARLA Agent scripts allow a vehicle to follow either a random, endless route or to take the shortest route to a given destination.
+CARLA Agent scripts allow a vehicle to either follow a random, endless route or take the shortest route to a given destination.
 Agents obey traffic lights and react to other obstacles in the road.
 There are three agent types available.
 Parameters such as target speed, braking distance, overtaking behavior, tailgating behavior, and more can be modified.
+Actor classes can be modified or used as a base class to create custom agents according to the user's needs.

 - [__Overview of agent scripts__](#overview-of-agent-scripts)
     - [Planning and control](#planning-and-control)